Teknikio/pxt-teknikio/docs/controlcenter.md

 ![](/static/getting-started/controlcenter2.jpeg)

+Try clicking on the music button, you should see a playable keyboard!
+If you play these keys you will hear the notes played on the speaker of your board.

 The graphs have additional buttons where you can customize the units or axis that you are viewing.
 For example, on the accelerometer graph you can choose the x, y, z axis or some combination of all 3!
 For the temperature graph you can display the data in Farenheit or Celsius.
  [insert picture of graph zoom]